Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 unauthorized access, damage or interference and should be periodically

 reviewed to insure such protection.
-The IT Data Center is strictly controlled
+The ITS Data Center is strictly controlled

 and only available to authorized personnel who have a need to transact

-specific College computer-related business within the IT department.
+specific college computer-related business within ITS.
 Automated controls requiring

 re-authentication are implemented to protect computing devices from